HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/staging_dam/dam_subscription_staging.md

         ```

 !!! note
-        Media assets and collections are not staged from publisher to subscriber if the media assets or collections with the same name, but a different unique id as in the publisher, already exist in the subscriber.
+        Media assets and collections are not staged from publisher to subscriber if the media assets or collections are with the same name, but a different unique id as in the publisher already exists in the subscriber.

         If items are not staged to the subscriber, you can find the respective log messages in the DAM logs of the subscriber.